shuup/shuup/doc/web_api.rst

-Shoop Web APIs
+Shuup Web APIs
 ==============

 REST API
 --------

-The Shoop REST API is built on `Django REST Framework`_ with additional functionality built on :doc:`provides` to auto-discover available viewsets.
+The Shuup REST API is built on `Django REST Framework`_ with additional functionality built on :doc:`provides` to auto-discover available viewsets.